 It has a small build and fits like a glove in the charging compartment of your car.
 The build is solid and will likely last you a long time.
 And well, it’s future proof as well.

-This 36W Choetech Car Charger is rated 4.6-stars on Amazon, and users like it for its charging prowess, value for money proposition, and solid build.
+This 36W Choetech Car Charger is well received by its user base for its charging prowess, value for money proposition, and solid build.